yghlc/SenCLIP/README.md

 # Acknowledgments
 Sat2Cap the codebase we used to train the models.

-CLIPCap the codebase we used for caption generation
+CLIPCap the codebase we used for caption generation.